Ever cheaper solar energy with Swanson's law

 On a global scale, much effort by scientists, researchers and companies is being invested in making future solar energy better, cheaper and easier to use.

 The technological performance of solar cells is in a continuous process of improvement.
 A present day commercial solar cell is capable of capturing 18-20% of the light that lands on it.
 The performance of cells has steadily grown since the start of their development and it will continue to do so in the future.
-The record of module efficiency in the lab at this moment goes up to almost 35%.
-These modules are not for sale yet, but it's expected that in the future these numbers become commercially available for everyone.

 In addition, the way we use photovoltaic (PV) energy in our day-to-day lives is expanded by the development of all new kinds of technologies and applications.
 We already see small solar cells in simple objects like flashlights or backpacks.
 In the future we might get used to seeing solar energy being generated in roads, on water basins or even in planes.